 Provides a function for tab-completion (expansion) like the Erlang shell.
 This function is called when the user presses the Tab key.
-The expansion is active when calling line-reading functions, such as get_line/1, 2.
+The expansion is active when calling line-reading functions, such as get\line/1, 2.

 The function is called with the current line, up to the cursor, as a reversed string.
-It is to return a three-tuple: $\{yes \mid no, string(), [string(), ...]\}$.
+It is to return a three-tuple: $\{yes \mid no, string(), list()\}$ .
 The first element gives a beep if no, otherwise the expansion is silent; the second is a string that will be entered at the cursor position; the third is a list of possible expansions.
-If this list is not empty, it is printed and the current input line is written once again.
+If this list is not empty, it is printed below the current input line.
+The list of possible expansions can be formatted in different ways to make more advanced expansion suggestions more readable to the user, see edlin\expand: expand/2 for documentation of that.